 Aroma: The best examples have some malt aroma, often (but not always) with a caramel quality.
 Mild to moderate fruitiness.
-Hop aroma can range from moderate to none (UK varieties typically, although US varieties may be used).
+Hop aroma can range from moderate to none (UK varieties).
 Generally no diacetyl, although very low levels are allowed.

 Flavour: Medium to high bitterness.
 Most have moderately low to moderately high fruity esters.
-Moderate to low hop flavour (earthy, resiny, and/or floral UK varieties-typically, although US varieties may be used).
+Moderate to low hop flavour (earthy, resiny, and/or floral UK varieties.
 Low to medium maltiness with a dry finish.
 Caramel flavours are common but not required.
 Balance is often decidedly bitter, although the bitterness should not completely overpower the malt flavour, esters and hop flavour.
 Generally no diacetyl, although very low levels are allowed.